webNeat/react-tidy/src/useInstance/README.md

 function useInstance(Class: ClassType, ...args: ConstructorArgs): InstanceType
 ```

 Creates an instance of `Class` that rerenders the hook whenever one of its attributes changes.
+All nested objects and objects returned by methods of the instance also cause a rerender when some of their attributes changes.

 **Arguments**